-Ghana medical volunteers
+Ghana medical experience

-This is your chance to gain valuable first-hand experience into the healthcare system in Ghana.
+This is your chance to gain valuable first-hand experience of the healthcare system in Ghana.
 You will get a real insight into the difficulties faced and meet some of the amazing people trying to help make a difference to the lives of the local community.